 We recommend the following hose nozzles because they’re durable and versatile.
 Read on to find out more about the features and benefits of each product to find the best match for your needs.

 Best Wand-Type Nozzle — Green Mount Watering Wand

 A wand-type nozzle or watering wand is a convenient accessory that allows you to reach further with your garden hose.
 The nozzle acts as a rigid extension of the hose that you can use to water areas you wouldn’t be able to reach otherwise.

-This product is the best garden hose sprayer for reaching hanging flower baskets, misting leaves that are higher up, or reaching plants that grow behind shrubbery.
+This product is great if you are a gardener, for reaching hanging flower baskets, misting leaves that are higher up, or water plants that grow behind shrubbery.
 You can also use it for precision applications, like watering the roots of a plant without bending over.

 It’s an ideal option if you have limited mobility, if you have some delicate plants that require precise watering, or if you have some hanging flower planters.